camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 }
 ```

-With the addition of such easily generated wrapper code, efficient and ergnomic access from Rust can be achieved.
+With the addition of such easily generated wrapper code, efficient and ergonomic access from Rust can be achieved.
 And on platforms where `std::restart_lifetime` is a no-op, there is essentially no performance penalty for the portable implementation.

 = `restart_lifetime`